 Al-Atawi (2013) analysed the effect of intersection characteristics, such as geometric design, control system and location, on the number of violations in Tabuk city.
 Data consisted of traffic characteristics and violations, intersection geometric design (road width, number of lanes, speed), and was collected at 38 intersections in Tabuk using video cameras.
 He found that that the number of approaches, speed, road width, speed on crossroads and width of crossroads significantly affects red light violation.
 The regression model developed shows that road width, red time and speed are the most important factors affecting red light violation.
 Another study in the Al-Ahsa region by Gharaibeh and Abdo (2011) found that that youths in the region had knowledge of the wrong driving practices, but lacked knowledge of traffic regulations and signs.
 Therefore, they recommended that training in traffic regulations and safety awareness should begin at an early stage and age, through TV programmes and school activities.
-In addition, knowledge of traffic signs should be emphasised with the increase of the enforcement of traffic regulations
+In addition, knowledge of traffic regulations.

 In recent years, Saudi Arabia has developed a taste for expensive cars, and sightings of young Saudis cruising the streets of Jeddah and Riyadh in Maseratis, Ferraris, Porsches and Harley Davidson motorbikes are increasingly commonplace.
 Saudi Arabia is therefore one of the Middle East's largest car markets.
-Automobile sales make up about three per cent of Saudi Arabia's gross domestic product.
-Although the global recession has seriously weakened the Arab world's largest economy, Saudi car sales are now expected to boom.
-The Kingdom's car market, including both commercial automobiles and transport infrastructure, is currently worth about \$9 billion.
-The market is expected to grow by 30 per cent in
+Automobile sales make up